snehasanganal/Social-Media-App/README.md

 i.
 Create a folder named **"social_book"** inside the project-env folder

 ii.
-Now clone this repository using following command -- **git clone "https://github.com/snehasanganal/Final-Year-Project.git" social_book**
+Now clone this repository using following command -- **"  git clone "https://github.com/snehasanganal/Final-Year-Project.git" social_book**  "

 iii.
 Now you need to install multiple packages to run the project successfully.
 Ensure that when installing packages your virtual environment is activated.Run the following commands: